dwjoyce/pythonbook/chapters/Walking along data.rst

     turtle.end_fill()

+Save it as redoctagon.py, and run it.
+Not suprisingly, it should draw a red octagon.

 A bit of explanation: we import the turtle module so that we can use it in our program; we then created the canvas to draw on by calling the ``Turtle`` function; we then set the filling color as red and start the fill operation; we then loop round 8 times using the ``for`` keyword by going forward 50 pixels and turning left 45 degrees each time; we end by ending our fill operation so that the shape is filled in red.

 This is now much easier than before than either using a sequence of statements, or even when we were using ``while`` loops.